Effective Cloud Strategies Start with Data Center Connectivity

 March 06, 2025 at 5:00 PM EST

 Every business, no matter how large or small, depends on data and the ability to capture it, store it and manage it.
-As digital transformation continues to reshape business in real-time, the amount of data businesses collect and handle is exploding, and the ability to manage, connect, and protect it grows more challenging.
-Enterprise leaders have two choices: keep their data in-house or move some or all of it off-site.
-Due to the cost, complexity and resources required to store and manage larger and larger volumes of data in-house, most businesses choose the latter.
-Their preferred solution?
-The cloud.
+As digital transformation continues to reshape business in real-time, the amount of data businesses collects and handle is increasing each year, and the ability to manage, connect, and protect it grows more challenging.

 Currently, over 98% of organizations, from the smallest to the largest, use cloud computing in some way, whether they use cloud-based applications like Google Drive or Open AI or have seats in public, private or hybrid cloud hosting solutions.
 Reports indicate that approximately 60% of all business data is now stored in the cloud.

+Data centers provide the necessary infrastructure, , security, and support to host and manage every cloud resource and application.
 Across the business IT landscape, the diversity of cloud environments—along with the various use cases, pros and cons—has increased dramatically over the last decade.
 But they all have (at least) one thing in common.
 Data centers.
-Data centers provide the necessary infrastructure, security and support to host and manage every cloud resource and application.

 It is not a stretch to say that, without data centers, there would be no clouds.
 Therefore, businesses that want to optimize the value of their cloud-based services must consider their data center connectivity strategy.

 As the demands for more cloud capacity increase, the variety of data center models grows as well.
 Today, businesses can choose from a range of capability and pricing options.
-Here are just a few:

 Edge data centers